John-H-Elliott/About-Me/README.md

 I am studying Software Engineering at the University of Canterbury.
 I am passionate about technology, learning, and building solutions.
 I want to learn or hone my skills across various programming languages, frameworks, and tools.
 I enjoy both software and hardware, especially when designing with each in mind.

-Let me know if you'd like further edits!
 ---

 ## 🌟 **What I Do**